tomaszstopnicki/tomaszstopnicki/README.md

 ***
 ### :computer: &nbsp;My learnings projects:
-* [Practical Malware Analysis Exercises](https://github.com/tomaszstopnicki/practical-malware-analysis-writeups) - A collection of exercises and solutions based on the "Practical Malware Analysis" book.
-This repository is a great resource for anyone looking to improve their malware analysis skills.
+* [Practical Malware Analysis Exercises](https://github.com/tomaszstopnicki/practical-malware-analysis-writeups) - A collection of exercises and solutions based on the "Practical Malware Analysis" book written by Michael Sikorski and Andrew Honig.
 * [CTFs](https://github.com/tomaszstopnicki/tryhackme-ctf-writeups) - Regularly updated with Capture The Flag challenges I participate in.
 These CTFs help me stay sharp and up-to-date with the latest techniques in cybersecurity.

 ***